What is the FAFSA?

 How does FAFSA determine eligibility?

-The application asks questions about a student and their:
+The application asks questions about a student and their household, family income, and family savings.

-The federal government and your college, and some scholarship programs use the information on the FAFSA to see if you are eligible for various grants, scholarships, student loans, and work-study.
+The federal government, your college, and some scholarship programs use the information on the FAFSA to see if you are eligible for various grants, scholarships, student loans, and work-study.

 What do I need to complete my FAFSA?

-According to the U.S. Department of Education, here’s what you need to complete the FAFSA:
+According to the U.S. Department of Education, you need the following complete the FAFSA:

 If you count as a dependent student, then that means that your parents still provide you financial support.
 Dependent students must include the information above for themselves and their parents.